 No, all networks do not perform at the same levels.
 While some networks may have better medical cost results than others, they may score comparatively lower on injured employee outcomes, and vice versa.

 However, a few networks tend to excel both in medical cost and outcome measures at the same time.

-For example, by a significant margin, IMO had the lowest average medical cost among all network and non-network claims in 2021.
+For example, IMO had the second lowest average medical cost for professional and hospital services among all TDI-certified network and non-network lost-time claims in 2022.

-At the same time, IMO also held the second highest return-to-work rate (tied with one other network) among all network and non-network claims, and held a rate 12 percentage points higher than non-network.
+At the same time, IMO also held the highest overall satisfaction with medical care (Figure 4) and the highest return-to-work rate (at 99 percent rate) among all network and non-network claims, where its rate was 10 percentage points higher than non-network claims (Figure 5).

-Figures 4-6 show the TDI 2021 results for lost-time medical cost, return-to-work rates, and physical functioning scores for all 1305-network, 504-network, and non-network claims.
+Figures 4-7 show the TDI 2022 results for overall satisfaction, return-to-work rates, and physical and mental functioning scores for all 1305-network, 504-network, and non-network claims.

 Top 15 Questions in Considering a Network

 1) Do Networks in general come with risks?

 All business decisions come with risks, which is why it is very important to ensure that you do your due diligence and choose the right network.
 Some general areas of consideration include the following:

 - Who owns and administrates the network and is there any part that is outsourced?